 In Junior Team Tennis, players develop their match playing skills in a fun and supportive environment and benefit from the camaraderie of a team.
 Team formation is simple and Tennis Memphis’s Team Coordinator is available to help with the process.
 The program is parent-led and each team must have a captain.
 Practices can be arranged and led by parents or coaches.
 Tennis Memphis Pros charge a nominal fee to lead practices.
 Download our Junior Team Tennis FAQs, or contact Alyssa Ivey at email@example.com.

 Playing in tournaments with regionally and nationally ranked players is an important step in gaining the required experience and exposure necessary to reach a player’s full potential.
 Serious players compete in USTA tournaments with the goal of achieving State, Sectional, National rankings, and potentially a tennis college scholarship.
-For a current list of USTA Junior Tournaments, click here.
-For info contact Kent Smith at (901) 237-5677, or email@example.com.
+For info contact Kent Smith at (901) 237-5677, or firstname.lastname@example.org.

 Since 2001, Tennis Memphis has offered quality summer camps to thousands of children in the Memphis area.
 As a USTA Foundation supported National Junior Tennis and Learning chapter, Tennis Memphis offers camps which strive to implement the ideals of the late Arthur Ashe by providing affordable and accessible programming with an emphasis on mentor ship, education, and tennis as a lifetime sport to children who wouldn’t otherwise have the opportunity to participate.